CopernicaMarketingSoftware/AMQP-CPP/README.md

 =====

-This library is created and maintained by Copernica (www.copernica.com), and is used inside the MailerQ (www.mailerq.com) and AMQPipe (www.amqpipe.com) applications.
-MailerQ is a tool for sending large volumes of email, using AMQP message queues, and AMQPipe is a tool for high-speed processing messages between AMQP pipes
+This library is created and maintained by Copernica (www.copernica.com), and is used inside the MailerQ (www.mailerq.com), Yothalot (www.yothalot.com) and AMQPipe (www.amqpipe.com) applications.
+MailerQ is a tool for sending large volumes of email, using AMQP message queues, Yothalot is a big data processing map/reduce framework and AMQPipe is a tool for high-speed processing messages between AMQP pipes

 Do you appreciate our work and are you looking for high quality email solutions?
 Then check out our other commercial and open source solutions: